 - After I installed the filters I was able to get the dirty electricity levels down to around 80 from 400.
 I kept adding filters to try and get the levels lower but they didn’t do much.
 Why is that?

-- What are recognized symptoms and health conditions associated with Dirty Electricity?
+- What are the symptoms of Dirty Electricity?

 0 Comments